LICENSES

 I have found that early hardships and challenges don’t need to negatively define the rest of our lives.
 When I was three years old, my father was wounded while serving overseas as a marine.
 After he recovered, within a year of returning home, he was killed in a motorcycle accident, leaving my mother to raise three children alone, including my youngest brother, who was born the day after my father’s death.
 Although my mother demonstrated remarkable strength and resilience, losing my dad at such an early age was a difficult loss for her and for me, at the age of 3.

 When I was six, my mother married a Navy officer who was 10 years her senior and had a 13-year-old son.
-He adopted the three of us kids and we became a blended family.
+He adopted the three of us kids .
+Ten years after the were married, my youngest brother was born, making a blended family of 5 kids.
 As a Navy family, we moved once or twice a year, requiring me to make new friends throughout all of my elementary school years, only to have to leave them all behind.
-Fortunately, I focused on making friends rather than feeling like an awkward outsider.
+Fortunately, I learned how to make friends ,rather than feeling like an awkward outsider.
 When Dad retired from the Navy, we settled in San Diego.
 I felt fortunate to finally have a family that was more grounded and secure.
 There, I was able to finish junior high through college and make lifelong friends.

 EDUCATION and TRAINING